RGunaSundari/Rock-Paper-Scissors-Game-/README.md

 3. Watch your move battle the computer's move!
 4. First to reach **10 points** wins.

-## 🚀 Live Demo
-You can try it on : https://rgunasundari.github.io/rock-paper-scissors

 ## 🛠️ Technologies Used

 - HTML5